icerpc/icerpc-docs/pages/slice/language-guide/dictionary-types.md

 ### Dictionary fields

-A field, an element in a sequence, or a value in another dictionary with type `dictionary<K, V>` is mapped to an `IDictionary<TKey, TValue>`.
+A field, an element in a sequence, or a value in another dictionary with type `Dictionary<K, V>` is mapped to an `IDictionary<TKey, TValue>`.

 `TKey` resp. `TValue` is the mapped C# type for the Slice key type resp. value type.
 For example: